I quit my job as a retail pharmacist just 16 months after graduation.

 3. The dangers

-The dangers can range from something relatively easy to deal with, such as an angry man yelling across the counter, “Why ain’t my Percocet ready yet?!” to actually be robbed.
+The dangers can range from something relatively easy to deal with, such as an angry man yelling across the counter, “Why ain’t my Percocet ready yet?!” to actually being robbed.
 Yes, I have personally known retail pharmacists to get robbed at either gun or knife point!
 I don’t know about you, but I definitely do not want to have to think about that kind of stress on a daily basis.

 4. EVERYTHING is always YOUR fault.

 In reality, you have no control over the majority of the problems that people can angry about.
 For instance, let's say a patient's doctor prescribes a brand name medication (only because the drug rep is bringing the doctor free Starbucks and lunches, FYI.)
 It's not covered by the insurance company... and somehow this is the pharmacist's fault.
+You get screamed at for the medication being so expensive and not covered and all you can do is submit the PA or call the doctor for an alternative.

 5. You have to take multi-tasking to an unhealthy level

-You have to verify prescriptions, take doctor calls, make doctor calls, take patient calls, call patients to harass them, type prescriptions into computer, deal with insurance claims, consultation, ring the register, ETC. All of this multi-tasking takes away from what a pharmacist should actually be doing: focusing on how they can improve their patients' health.
+As a pharmacist, you have to verify prescriptions, take doctor calls, make doctor calls, take patient calls, call patients to harass them, type prescriptions into computer, deal with insurance claims, consultation, ring the register, ETC. All of this multi-tasking takes away from what a pharmacist should actually be doing: focusing on how they can improve their patients' health.

 6. Finding a good technician is almost impossible